BotBlake/jellybench_py/README.md

 ### Additional Steps

-_During development jellybench-py may require you to set up specific things manually these will change over Time_
+_During development jellybench_py may require you to set up specific things manually these will change over Time_

 - Make sure you are on the latest version `git pull`
 - Take a Look into the "Current Issues" section